KennethATaylor/mccount/cran-comments.md

 * Removed the call to `\dontrun{}` from `geom_line_mcc()`.

+* Updated other documentation to ensure exported functions that were previously missing examples now have examples.

 ## R CMD check results

 0 errors | 0 warnings | 2 notes